nestauk/cci_nepal/README.md

 In choosing the optimum model type and features for each basic and non-basic item groups, we Sklearns pipeline feature and Gridsearch to test different feature numbers, model types and hyper-paramters.
 The script to run these tests is stored in `cci_nepal/analysis/model_development/` and is called `model_development.py`.

 After the feature selection and model tuning stage, the best performing model is run on the test set and a series of metrics are produced across items to evaluate its performace.
 These include - confusion matrix plots (saved in `outputs/figures/cm`, accuracy, micro F1, sensitivity and specificity.
+These scripts to produce these results are in `cci_nepal/analysis/model_reporting`.

 ### Free text analysis